 Common Mistakes People Make When Sealing Their Driveways

 The biggest mistake people make when they want to seal their driveways themselves is applying the sealant too soon.
 They do not wait until the driveway is fully cured.
 This mistake ends up costing in the long run because their new driveway will not last as long and can develop large cracks and other problems, which have to be repaired.

 Another mistake people make when sealing old concrete is not cleaning their driveway before applying the sealant.
 When dirt, dust, and other types of debris are trapped under the sealant, it affects the performance of the concrete.
 Leaves are especially notorious for staining concrete if they are not cleaned off ahead of time.

 Another issue that arises is when choosing the right sealant for an old concrete driveway.
 If you do not select the right one, it may not provide the right protection you require for your concrete driveway.
 For instance, if you just apply a glossy sealant, it may not have stain protection.

 Last, not caring for your driveway after it is sealed can be a common mistake.
 The sealant does eventually wear off and need to be reapplied.
 If sealant is not reapplied at the right intervals, the concrete is no longer protected.

 As you can see, these mistakes can be quite easy to make.
 This is why our concrete patios and driveways company recommends having us install and seal your new concrete driveway, as well as take care of any repairs and resealing you need.

+If you’re ready to get rid of your old concrete driveway, we’re the company for you.
+Our concrete experts know the ins and outs of removing old driveways and laying new concrete for a fresh and sturdy driveway.
 For further information about our concrete driveway and patio services, please feel free to contact Cross Construction Services at 713-244-8509 today!